Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Introduction

 One alternative to the CDM model is warm dark matter (WDM), which has free-streaming effects that can suppress structure formation and thus the formation of dwarf galaxies \citep{Kolb:1990}.
 One possible WDM candidate is the sterile neutrino \citep{Dodelson:1994, Shi:1999} with right-handed chirality and no electric charge, which interacts with Standard Model particles through mixing with either neutrinos or through some beyond the Standard Model interaction \citep{Abazajian:2017, Adhikari:2017, Boyarsky:2019}.
 The claimed detection of a 3.57 keV X-ray line in the halos of galaxies and galaxy clusters \citep{Boyarsky:2014, Bulbul:2014} drew particular attention to a sterile neutrino with mass of $\sim$7 keV.
 However, follow-up observations and reanalysis have not reproduced the detection of this X-ray line~\citep{Slatyer:2017, Dessert:2020, Dessert:2024}.

 Numerous studies place strict constraints on WDM as the sole component of dark matter for both the general thermal relic case and specific sterile neutrino models \citep{Zelko:2022, Lovell:2023}.
 Using MW satellite counts, various works have placed stringent constraints on the mass of thermal relic WDM~\citep{Kennedy:2013uta,Lovell:2015psz,Enzi:2020ieg,Newton:2020cog,Dekker:2022,Newton:2024}, the strongest of which yields a 95\% Bayesian lower limit of $\mwdm \geq$ 6.5~keV \citep{Nadler:MW3}.
 Other measurements of the Lyman--$\alpha$ forest~\citep[e.g.,][]{Irvsivc:2024}, UV luminosity function~\citep[e.g.,][]{Liu:2024}, stellar streams~\citep[e.g.,][]{Banik:2021} and gravitationally lensed quasars \citep[e.g.,][]{Keeley:2024} have also been used to set limits on the thermal relic WDM mass at $\mwdm \geq$ 5.7, 3.2, 3.6, and 6.1 keV, respectively (using a variety of significance criteria).
-Moreover, through a combined analysis of MW satellites counts and strong gravitational lenses, \citet{Nadler:2021} produced a stringent joint constraint of $\mwdm \geq$ 9.7~keV at a 95\% Bayesian lower limit and 7.4~keV at a 20:1 marginal likelihood ratio.
-While \citet{Enzi2021} obtained limits of $\mwdm \geq$ 6.0~keV at a 95\% Bayesian lower limit and 2.6~keV at a 20:1 likelihood ratio by combining the analysis of gravitational lenses, Lyman-$\alpha$ forest, and MW satellite counts.
+Moreover, through a combined analysis of MW satellites counts and \CYtwo{flux ratios of quadruply-lensed quasars}, \citet{Nadler:2021} produced a stringent joint constraint of $\mwdm \geq$ 9.7~keV at a 95\% Bayesian lower limit and 7.4~keV at a 20:1 marginal likelihood ratio.
+While \citet{Enzi2021} obtained limits of $\mwdm \geq$ 6.0~keV at a 95\% Bayesian lower limit and 2.6~keV at a 20:1 likelihood ratio by combining the analysis of \CYtwo{resolved imaging of galaxy--galaxy lenses}, Lyman-$\alpha$ forest, and MW satellite counts.